 You don't have to be a saint, but it helps if you can show that you've been a responsible member of your community, family, and workplace.
 With a crime on your record, however, proving good moral character gets much harder.
 Even if you've committed only a minor crime, U.S. Citizenship and Immigration Services (USCIS) could look at this and decide that, in combination with other aspects of your activities or lifestyle, you haven't shown the required good moral character.

-Some crimes actually make you temporarily ineligible for citizenship according to law.
-(See Section 101(f) of the Immigration and Nationality Act or I.N.A.)
+Some crimes actually make you temporarily ineligible for citizenship according to law, under the definition of "good moral character."
+(See §101(f) of the Immigration and Nationality Act or I.N.A.; 8 U.S.C. § 1101(f).)
 These include:

 Also, certain crimes make you permanently ineligible for citizenship as a matter of law.
 These include: